mautic/developer-documentation-new/docs/plugins/dependencies.rst

 Plugin dependencies
 =====================

-You have a couple options when it comes to dependencies.
+You have a couple of options when it comes to dependencies.

 The first is to include dependencies with your distributable plugin package.
 However, this isn't recommended as other plugins may also include the same dependencies and conflict with your own.